supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

    > **Note**: Wait for the installation process to complete.
 The installation should take about 1 minute.

-1. Close the Windows Powershell.
+1. Minimize the Windows Powershell window.

 ### Task 2: Configure iSCSI virtual disks